 If you don’t have an oval or oblong face, skip this one.
 Otherwise, you’re getting one of the season’s hottest fringe requests: the baby bang (or micro fringe).
 Previously seen on cinematic ingénues and directional goth chicks, the baby bang is a fringe that stops around three to four inches above your eyebrows.
-It’s undeniably cool and only looks cuter as it grows out.
 Keep the rest of the hair below shoulder-length to keep things flowy and so you don’t end up with a helmet head.

 The gateway drug of bangs, the side-swept fringe, is what you would get if you cut your hairline layers just an inch or two shorter.
 Usually grazing the cheekbones, this fringe is most flattering on heart-shaped faces as they narrow down a wide forehead with their side angles.
 Long hair with bangs to the side are one of the most versatile hairdos you’ll ever have: Just ask your stylist for a fringe that can be swept to either side and gently blended into some subtle layers all throughout.

 6. Curl Your Bangs